stevenlaw892001/NetworkTrafficEmailer/README.md

 ## Contributing

-Suggestions for improvements are welcome!
-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure respectful and inclusive interactions.
+Want to contribute?
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on submitting issues and pull requests.
+Kindly review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure respectful interactions.

 ## License